Jeffs0412/worldcup_database/README.md

 ### Here are some examples of queries you can perform on the World Cup database:

-Automatically insert all the data from the games.csv file:
+Automatically insert all the data from the games.csv file by running the `insert_data.sh` bash script:

 ```bash
 $ ./insert_data.sh